-Just as Typhon in America immediately concludes:
+Just as Typhon in America, 13 years before The Gutenberg Galaxy, immediately concludes:

 In this darkness we must learn to see.

-- McLuhan sometimes called his manuscript simply Typhon and at other times, Typhon in America.
+- McLuhan sometimes called his unpublished manuscript from te late 1940s simply Typhon and at other times, Typhon in America.
 In the latter case, the parallel should be noted with his 1944 lecture (published in 1946): ‘An Ancient Quarrel in Modern America’.
 With both, the intent was to indicate a recurrent synchronic drama below the level of contemporary diachronic events.
 The same impulse was at work with Freud and Jung and with Yeats, Pound, Eliot and Joyce.
 It was also the great question of McLuhan’s Nashe thesis, one inherited from Rupert Lodge in Winnipeg — and one that McLuhan spent the rest of his life interrogating. ↩

 - A fourth cycle concerning MERCURY is cited by McLuhan in Book IV of Typhon from Bacon’s PAN or NATURE chapter of Wisdom of the Ancients: “Mercury, that is, the Word of God, which the Holy Scriptures without all controversy affirm, and such of the philosophers as had any smack of divinity assented unto (…) Whereas Pan is said to be, next unto Mercury, the messenger of the gods, there is in that a divine mystery contained; for, next to the word of God, the image of the world proclaims the power and wisdom divine, as sings the sacred poet.
-Psalm xix: “Caeli enarrant gloriam Dei et opera manuum eius adnuntiat firmamentum.”
+Psalm xix: ‘Caeli enarrant gloriam Dei et opera manuum eius adnuntiat firmamentum.’
 The heavens declare the glory of God, and the firmament showeth the works of his hands.”
 Mercury as “messenger of the gods” plays the role of logos or medium or sinews/labyrinth/thread both between the gods themselves and between the gods and the historical order.
 That this logos or medium or thread reveals both as word and as the intelligible order of nature, especially of the stars, is the explicit topic of McLuhan’s Nashe thesis. ↩

 - Other tellings of the cycle simply say that the best bull of the king’s herd was supposed to be sacrificed each year.
 But one year Minos could not bring himself to offer a particularly fine bull and substituted another… ↩

 - There are many variations to this myth.
 For example, sometimes the bull is not a gift from Poseidon, but from his brother, Zeus.
 Hence, the Minotaur’s name, ‘Asterion’ or ‘starry one’, which was also a name under which Zeus was worshipped.
-But ‘Asterion’ was the name of Minos’ ‘father’ as well — or, at least, of his predecessor as king.
-So in this telling, in which Zeus could equally be considered the ‘father’ of the white bull, ‘Asterion’ was the Minotaur’s ‘grandfather’ on both of its divine and human ancestral lines.
+But ‘Asterion’ was the name of Minos’ human ‘father’ as well — or, at least, of his predecessor as king.
+So in this telling, in which Zeus could be considered the ‘father’ of the white bull, ‘Asterion’ was the Minotaur’s ‘grandfather’ on both of its divine and human ancestral lines (Zeus-bull-minotaur; King Asterion-Minos/Pasiphae-minotaur).
 The constants across the variations of these myth cycles are not identities of who did what to whom, however, but questions: what is paternity? what is maternity? what is it to give life?
 And especially, what is it to receive life? ↩

 - Bacon was referencing Nonnus of Panopolis here, the 5th century AD composer of the Dionysiaca.
 Nonnus held that the name Dionysus meant ‘Zeus-limp’ and that Hermes named the new born Dionysus in this way, “because Zeus while he carried his burden (of the baby) lifted one foot with a limp from the weight of his thigh, and ‘nysos‘ in Syracusan language means limping”.
-Modern etymologies, however, believe the name to be pre-Greek, It appears already in Minoan B tablets. ↩
+Modern etymologies, however, believe the name to be pre-Greek: it appears already in Minoan B tablets. ↩

 - Proserpine was queen of the underworld.
 The nursing of Dionysus by her at once relates Dionysus to the labyrinth of the Minotaur and reinforces the ‘later’ event of Dionysus’ death and resurrection.
-‘He is risen’ of Christian Easter was once also cried every ‘spring’ of Dionysus. ↩
+‘He is risen’ of Christian Easter was once also cried every ‘spring’ about Dionysus. ↩

-- In the case of the Minotaur, the challenge to Zeus’ order is primarily made by his father, the Cretan bull, which, even after being subdued by Herakles, continued to rampage the Greek world.
+- In the case of the Minotaur, the challenge to Zeus’ order is primarily made by his father, the Cretan bull, which, even after being subdued by Herakles, continued to rampage throughout the Greek world.
 But the Minotaur itself challenged Zeus by implementing an improper sacrifice — namely, the annual sacrifice to himself of Athenian children. ↩

 - The book — The Gutenberg Galaxy — includes as a kind of epilogue an additional section: ‘The Galaxy Reconfigured’.
 The conclusion at stake here is that of the preceding major portion of the book describing the syndrome of the ‘Gutenberg galaxy’ itself. ↩